scipy-india/.github/CODE_OF_CONDUCT.md

 The SciPy India community is governed by the [NumFOCUS Code of Conduct](https://numfocus.org/code-of-conduct).
 This document outlines our expectations for participants within the community and provides a mechanism for reporting unacceptable behaviour and addressing grievances that may arise.

-Everyone is expected to follow the Code of Conduct in all community spaces, including online or physical fora, meetups, events, workshops, conferences, and any other interactions related to SciPy India.
+Everyone is expected to follow the Code of Conduct in all community spaces, including online or physical fora (GitHub, Zulip, and more), meetups, events, workshops, conferences, and any other in-person interactions between members at SciPy India gatherings.

 ## Reporting